-After considering the highest use result, of Larger Parcel "A," and, having determined the potential highest use difference of the frontage lands of Larger Parcel "A," and that the rear lands of Larger Parcel "B," are unaffected by the takings, its highest use and development potential is likely various forms of Permitted Residential and Conditional Uses that will likely require significant site development cost, and minimal visibility.
-For those reasons, I determined it is not necessary nor am I required to appraise Larger Parcel "B."
+After considering the highest use result, of Larger Parcel "A," and, having determined the potential highest use difference of the frontage lands of Larger Parcel "A," and the rear lands of Larger Parcel "B," are unaffected by the takings, and its highest use and development potential is likely various forms of Permitted Uses that will likely require significant site development cost, much larger lot sizes that require minimal visibility.
+Thus, I determined it is not necessary nor am I required to appraise Larger Parcel "B."

-Thus, the subject of this report is the frontage lands of Larger Parcel "A"
+Thus, the subject of this report is the frontage lands of Larger Parcel "A."